Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Experimental setup

 To facilitate quick convergence and scalability, we adopt the standard MARL paradigm of parameter sharing \cite{albrecht2024multi}.
-In practice, this means the neural networks representing the different agents in the economy share the same parameters or, equivalently, that a single neural network represents all the agents.
+In practice, this means a single neural network represents all the agents.
 Importantly, this paradigm does \emph{not} force an identical behaviour for all agents, since the different agents' characteristics (such as the individual productivities of labour and capital) appear as observations for the neural network, which can thus encode completely different behaviours.
-Parameter sharing significantly reduces the computational burden, improves sample efficiency and scalability and can help to stabilise training.
+Parameter sharing significantly reduces the computational burden, improves sample efficiency and scalability, and can help to stabilise training.
 Furthermore, it can also be thought of as a stylised form of `social learning' \cite{whalen2018sensitivity,ndousse2021emergent} since information discovered by an agent is immediately made available to similar agents via shared parameters.

-We train all algorithms for $10^6$ steps in the single-agent environment and note that $10^5$ steps are typically sufficient for convergence.
-Hence, for the multi-agent runs we perform $10^5$ per-agent updates, corresponding to $n \cdot 10^5$ total steps.
+We train all algorithms for $10^6$ steps in the single-agent environment.
+For the multi-agent runs, we perform $10^5$ per-agent updates, corresponding to $n \cdot 10^5$ total steps, sometimes more if needed for convergence (as detailed in \cite[Appendix]{gabriele2025heterogeneous_ARXIV}).
+Unless otherwise stated, we report mean and standard deviation over five different training runs.
 The code for the \algoName environment used to perform our experiments is available in open source at \url{https://github.com/fedegabriele/MARL-BC}.